Commitment to Anti-Racism

 Okay Shoe stands for liberation, for every being to be their own freak self

-Okay Shoe stands for collaboration, to go father together
+Okay Shoe stands for collaboration, to go farther together

 Okay Shoe stands for opportunity, to give what we didn’t get